Skip to content

 In Indiana, security is regulated by Indiana PLA.
 A company must hold a Security Guard Agency license, and guards hold a no individual guard license — guards are fingerprinted, vetted, and trained by the licensed agency.
 Verify a license through Indiana PLA — License Verification.

-What makes Indiana distinct
+What makes Indiana different

 Indiana licenses only the agency — there is no individual guard license — and its board explicitly does not authorize guards to carry; armed authority flows from general firearms law.